 Effective January 1, 2015

-Amends the Nebraska Wage Payment and Collection Act to establish the conditions for payment of wages using a payroll debit card.
-Sections 48-1229 and 48-1230 of the Revised Statutes of Nebraska are amended to define "payroll debit card", require access to full net wages at no cost, and require compliance with the compulsory use provision of the Electronic Fund Transfer Act.
+Sections 48-1229 and 48-1230 of the Revised Statutes of Nebraska establish the conditions for the payment of wages using payroll debit cards.
+Among other things, these provisions define "payroll debit card", require access to full net wages at no cost, and require compliance with the compulsory use provision of the Electronic Fund Transfer Act.

 Nevada Admin.
 Code § 608.135